 This article provides general information and discussions about health and related subjects.
 The information and other content provided in this article, or any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for specific professional medical expertise or treatment.

 If you have a medical concern, consult your healthcare provider or seek other professional medical treatment.
-Never disregard professional medical advice or delay seeking it because of something you’ve read on this website or in any linked materials.
+Never disregard professional medical advice or delay seeking it because of something youโve read on this website or in any linked materials.
 If you think you may have a medical emergency, call your doctor or emergency services immediately.

 What to Look for in Prenatal Vitamins

-Some women are allergic to certain ingredients; some get severely constipated with iron supplements (which many prenatals contain); others can’t keep down traditional pills due to nausea and morning sickness.
+When it comes to how to choose the best prenatal vitamin, there is no one-size-fits-all solution.
+Some women are allergic to certain ingredients; some get severely constipated with iron supplements (which many prenatals contain); others canโt keep down traditional pills due to nausea and morning sickness.

 Dr. Louden is very clear on what should be in a prenatal vitamin: